emersoncloud/compilers/calculator/README.md

 the `lookahead()`, `consume()` pattern until a token is returned.

-The `next()` function contains a switch statement to switch on each of the valid characters of the language in order to make the proper token for that element.
+The `next()` function contains a switch statement to switch on each of the valid characters of the language in order to make the proper token for that element. `next()` has the added benefit of ignoring white-space inputted from the calculator.
+In addition `next()` ignores comments by calling `comments()` until the end of the line.

 ##Calculator
 The front end to the lexer and testing is contained in `lexmain.cpp`.
 Here input is taken in